 Margaret McKenny (1885-1969) was an educator, author, and conservationist.
 She attended Providence Academy, the University of Washington, and the Lowthrop School of Landscape Architecture in Massachusetts.
-In 1919, she established a progressive kindergarten and primary school in her home on Water Street in Olympia.
-She lived in the upstairs apartment and taught her school downstairs.

 Margaret McKenny spent the early years of her career in the eastern US, where, she served in an executive capacity for the City Gardens Club of New York City.
 She also worked for the American Museum of Natural history and co-authored the classic "Field Guide to Wildflowers of North America," with Roger Tory Peterson.

 When living in Olympia, she was a member of the Olympia Garden Club, and the Olympia Audubon Society.

 McKenny returned to Olympia in 1943, and became active as a conservationist and defender of our natural resources and parks.

 Some of her successes:

 1919 - Taught a kindergarten and primary school in her Water Street home.
 She lived in the upstairs apartment, and taught her school downstairs.

 1950 - Worked to prevent construction of a parking garage on the site of Sylvester Park and keep Sylvester Park as a public square.